StepanenkoCript/Clone-blizzard/README.md

 **** IMPORTANT:*******

-1 - Since it was one of my first exercises, it is not responsible and not mobile first :( im sorry
+1 - Since it was one of my first exercises, it is not responsive and not mobile first :( im sorry

 2 - To visualize correctly this webpage, you MUST use a desktop using 1920x1080 resolution.
 Im sorry for this requirement, but again: that was my second clone and the point here was improve css and html skills